YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 LQLENGTHNA, Listening queue length xxxx not appropriate, it should be between 1 and 5

-Run Time Error: This indicates that the GT.M listening queue restricts the number of pending connections between one (1) and five (5).
+Run Time Error: This indicates that the YottaDB listening queue restricts the number of pending connections between one (1) and five (5).

 Action: Specify the number of pending connections in the queue as a number between one and five.